pydata/xarray/CORE_TEAM_GUIDE.md

 to join us.
 Thank you for your numerous contributions to the project so far.

+By accepting you are not required to commit to doing any more work - xarray is a volunteer project, and we value the contributions you have made already.

 You can see a list of all the current core team members on our [@pydata/xarray](https://github.com/orgs/pydata/teams/xarray) GitHub team.
-You should now be on that list too.
+Once accepted, you should now be on that list too.
 This document offers guidelines for your new role.

 ## Tasks